linkedin/icon-magic/README.md

 ## Getting Started

 Icon Magic is structured as a [Lerna](https://github.com/lerna/lerna) monorepo.
-All of Icon Magic's packages live in the `/packages/@icon-magic` directory.
+All of Icon Magic's packages live in the `/packages/@icon-magic` directory and you'll need to use [lerna commands](https://github.com/lerna/lerna/tree/master/commands) to manage the packages (for example, adding a new package to be used by one or multiple existing packages)

 In the root directory run:

 - `yarn install`
 - `yarn lerna run build`